Latest update: 21 July 2023

 Useful links for your upcoming Ibiza trip

 - Guidebooks.
 Although I love the practical guidebooks from Lonely Planet, for my Ibiza holiday I choose inspirational books.
 Bol.com has many on offer.
-But be sure to check out Amazon and Book Depository too.
+But be sure to check out Amazon too.

 - Flights.
 Be sure to check out Transavia and Vueling, but do compare all your options!
 Be sure to check your options at Momondo, Skyscanner, and Kiwi.

 - Activities.
 You book the best tours and activities with GetYourGuide and Viator.
-And Freetour.com offers ‘free’ walking tours.
+WithLocals also has good options.
+And Freetour.com and GuruWalk offer ‘free’ walking tours.
 Try Baja Bikes for bike tours.

 - Travel gear.
 Buy your gear at Bever or Decathlon, or simply at Bol.com.